-Capital expenditures, net of lease incentives granted, totaled \$21.7 million for 1995 and \$18.3 million for 1994.
+for 1995 and \$18.3 million for 1994.
 The Company estimates that its capital expenditures for 1996 will be approximately \$20.0 million, primarily for the expansion of its retail stores and operations.

 As a result of the Company's treatment as an S corporation for Federal and certain state income tax purposes, the Company has provided to the Principal Stockholders periodic distributions for the payment of income taxes, as well as a return on their investment.
 The Company paid dividends, including amounts for taxes, of \$117.7 million, \$47.0 million, \$53.3 million and \$39.6 million in 1993, 1994, 1995 and the six months ended June 30, 1996, respectively.
-Prior to consummation of the Offerings, the Company will declare the S Corporation Distribution and distribute the S Distribution Notes, which notes will mature one year from the Closing Date of the Offerings.
+Prior to consummation of the Offerings, the Company will declare the S Corporation Distribution and distribute the S Distribution Shares and S Distribution Notes.
 Prior to the consummation of the Offerings, the Company's S corporation status will be terminated.
-The Company anticipates that, after payment of the S Distribution Notes), any earnings will be retained for the foreseeable future in the operations of the business.
+The Company anticipates that, after payment of the S Corporation Distribution, any earnings will be retained for the foreseeable future for use in the operations of the business or applied to repay outstanding indebtedness.
+The Company estimates that, after application of the net proceeds of the Offerings to repay S Distribution Notes, between \$9.7 million and \$19.7 million of S Distribution Notes (including between \$3.1 million and \$13.1 million attributable to net earnings for the period between July 1, 1996 and the S Termination Date) will remain outstanding.
+The S Distribution Notes will bear interest at 8% per annum and will mature on January 1, 1997.
 See "Company History, the Reorganization and Prior S Corporation Status" and "Dividend Policy."

 Subsequent to the consummation of the Offerings, the Company's cash flow needs will decrease as a result of decreased compensation to the Principal Executive Officers and the absence of stockholder distributions for the purposes of tax payments.
-Offsetting these decreases will be increases related to the need to apply funds to the payment of Federal and additional state income taxes.
+Offsetting these decreases will be increases related to the need to apply funds to the repayment of S Distribution Notes remaining outstanding after application of the net proceeds from the Offerings and payment of Federal and additional state income taxes.
 The net effect on cash for such changes is expected to increase the Company's cash flow.